Aleph-Alpha/intelligence-layer-sdk/src/examples/fastapi_tutorial.md

 ## Add Authorization to the Routes

 Typically, authorization is needed to control access to endpoints.
-Here, we will give a minimal example of how an per-route authorization system could be implemented in the minimal example app.
+Here, we will give a minimal example of how a per-route authorization system could be implemented in the minimal example app.

 The authorization system makes use of two parts: An `AuthService` that checks whether the user is allowed to access a given site, and a `PermissionsChecker` that is called on each route access and in turn calls the `AuthService`.